Alexei1999/music-auth/README.md

 ## Getting Started

 Clone in your local repository and fill `config.json` with your tokens.
+Dont forget to set callback public url in your Twilio account number configuration.

 ### Run app